GitGrubOfficial/gitgrub/docs/user_requirements.md

 19. As a curious cook, I want to see a visualization of all recipes forked from an original so that I can understand how it has evolved across the community.
+7. As a recipe owner, I want to delete my recipes so that I can remove content I no longer wish to share.

 ### Later